 According to researchers, one-year yoga practice is one of the preferred non-hormonal, lifestyle-modifying interventions for improving the quality of life of menopausal women (Swain et al. 202114).

-Another study agrees with this conclusion: Yoga therapy can reduce hot flashes and night sweats.
+Another study agrees with this conclusion: Yoga therapy is a proven natural remedy for hot flashes and night sweats.

-Researchers go even further, claiming that even short-term yoga practice can reduce psychological and physical risk factors for cardiovascular disease (Vaze et al. 201015).
+Researchers further claim that even short-term yoga can reduce psychological and physical risk factors for cardiovascular disease (Vaze et al. 201015).

 Women whose hormones are out of balance wake up more often.
-Improving sleep hygiene can help reduce hot flashes and night sweats.
+Improving sleep hygiene is a natural remedy for hot flashes and night sweats.

 One natural way to relieve hot flashes through better sleep hygiene is intermittent fasting.